Mélanie Joly: Minister of Foreign Affairs (2021–2025)

 In May 2022, Turkish President Recep Tayyip Erdoğan voiced his opposition to Sweden and Finland joining NATO, accusing the two countries of tolerating groups which Turkey classifies as terrorist organizations, including the Kurdish militant groups PKK and YPG and the supporters of Fethullah Gülen, a US-based Muslim cleric accused by Turkey of orchestrating a failed 2016 Turkish coup d'état attempt.
-Joly held talks with Turkey to convince the Turkish government of the need for two Nordic nations integration.
+Joly held talks with Turkey to convince the Turkish government of the need for the integration of the two Nordic nations into NATO.

-During the March 2023 House of Commons committee studying Chinese election interference in the 2019 and 2021 federal elections, Joly accused China of 'trying to sow division in many democracies' and suggested ways foreign meddling could be hindered in the future.
+During the March 2023 House of Commons committee studying Chinese election interference in the 2019 and 2021 federal elections, Joly accused China of "trying to sow division in many democracies" and suggested ways foreign meddling could be hindered in the future.